onestardao/WFGY/TensionUniverse/BlackHole/Q104_inequality_dynamics.md

 Constraints on baselines:

-* Baseline distributions and mobility profiles must be **constraint compatible**:
+* Baseline distributions and mobility profiles must be constraint compatible:

   * they must satisfy macro constraints encoded in `C_struct(m)`,
-  * they must respect basic accounting identities (for example totals must match aggregates),
+  * they must respect basic accounting identities, for example totals must match aggregates,
   * they must be robust to small changes in measurement thresholds.

-* Baselines must be **state independent within a regime and constraint class**:
+* Baselines must be state independent within a regime and constraint class:

   * for a given combination of macro constraints and norm profiles, the baseline is fixed,
   * the baseline cannot be tuned separately for each state to match observed inequality.